llamasking/CommuClassroom/README.md

 2. **Handler**: Makes the person who sent the message the assignment's "handler"
 	* Changes the topic (above) to say the message author's name after handler.
 	* Gives the author the permision to edit the channel and fill out the details and due date.
+	 * If the message mentions other assignment channels, they are made hander of those assignments as well.

 3. **TurnedIn**: Edits the topic to say "**TURNED IN BY: MessageAuthor** on Date" (date's in UTC) before all other lines in the topic and moves the channel to the "Archived Assignments" category.